canro91/canro91.github.io/_posts/2021-02-05-FailingTest.md

 ## The Passing test

-Let's continue with the same example from our previous post on [how to write good unit tests]({% post_url 2020-11-02-UnitTestingTips %}).
+Let's continue with the same example from our previous post on [how to write good unit tests by reducing noise and using obvious test values]({% post_url 2020-11-02-UnitTestingTips %}).

 From our last example, we had a controller to create, update and suspend user accounts.
 Inside its constructor, this controller validated some email addresses from an injected configuration object.